To celebrate & honour Butter, our guiding light

 A mental health initiative to help come to terms with the loss of a beloved animal companion/friend

-Bridging Rainbows is a mental health and emotional well-being initiative for compassionate individuals dealing with the loss of a beloved animal companion (stray or pet, gone missing or departed for the rainbow bridge).
+Bridging Rainbows is a first of its kind initiative from India, for compassionates world over dealing with the loss of their beloved animal companion (stray or pet, gone missing or departed for the rainbow bridge).

 For the fear of being judged or ridiculed in a society that has failed to accord the respect of equality the human-animal bond deserves, or because the loss is just too fresh or personal to be spoken, most of us live with our grief in silence and allow it to fade into the oblivion.
 This deafening silence on our part further pushes the conversation around ‘grief of loss of an animal’ from being labelled as normal.
 Then, there are some insensitive remarks, although not with the intent to hurt, we have to deal with, “That was just a dog/cat/bird/rabbit/fish/duck/squirrel/donkey/calf, get a new one.”
 “But, had it not lived its age already?”
 “It has already been quite some time, forget it.”
 Whatever be the time lapse, the wound is always going to remain raw – just as in case of loss in our human relationships is, an irreplaceable one.
 Maybe, the only thing that time will do, is to make the pain bearable.
 After all, the bond was an emotional investment nurtured with unconditional love.